 - Smart People Wear Glasses: All the "book smart" characters in the comic have these: A'Tomek (a nerdy, math-minded kid), professor T. Alent (a genius inventor) and "Papcio Chmiel" (the Author Avatar).

 - Recursive Canon: In one book Tytus can be seen reading an issue of "Świat Młodych" and complaining about how they messed up his adventures.

 - Reality Warper: Papcio Chmiel, as the creator, can edit his world in any way he wishes to.

-- What Happened to the Mouse?: In book XXV Tytus gets a wife named Szympsia.
-The character was generaly hated by the fans (and creator himself) and after four stories she simply vanished from the series without explanation.
+- In book XXV Tytus gets a wife named Szympsia.
+The character was generally hated by the fans (and soon the creator himself) and after four stories she simply vanished from the series without any explanation.

-- Where Does He Get All Those Wonderful Toys? - For most part all vehicles and other inventions boys use are created by Professor T.Alent's science institute.
+- Where Does He Get All Those Wonderful Toys?: For most part all vehicles and other inventions boys use are created by Professor T.Alent's science institute.

 - World of Pun: All in Polish, which makes some plot points very hard (if not impossible) to translate.

 - Broken Aesop: So advertisement and commercialisation are bad, huh?
 Pity that the heroes go in space using a tram crossed with giant KFC bucket.